-Let me start off as I always do by saying this how to grill the perfect steak article is just an outline.
+Let me start off by saying this how to grill the perfect steak article is just an outline.
 Your results will vary, due to grill temperature and other variables.

 I prefer to purchase steaks and most of our meat from a butcher.
-The quality is much better then the meat found in the grocery store.
-If you must purchase frozen steaks (or receive them as a gift) always thaw them on a plate in your refrigerator, 24 hours will typically get the job done.
+The quality is much better than the meat found in the grocery store.
+When you have frozen steaks always thaw them first.
+To do this: Place them on a plate in your refrigerator, 24 hours will typically get the job done.
 This will help keep in the juices and juice means flavor.
 Do not thaw at room temperature or under water!
-Bigger is better here, the larger the cut of meat the more margin for error you have when grilling it.
+Bigger is better here, the thicker the cut of meat the more margin for error you have when grilling it.

 The new rule of thumb for seasoning your steak is to season them 40 minutes before you grill.
-When adding salt it will first draw moisture out of the steak then break down and within 40 minutes absorb back into the meat moisture and all (thank you Alton Brown).
-When seasoning good steaks all that is required is a dusting of salt and pepper, for lesser quality meats we like to use Lawry’s Seasoned Salt to add a little flavor.
+When adding salt it will first draw moisture out of the steak then break down.
+Within 40 minutes it will absorb back into the meat moisture and all (thank you Alton Brown).
+When seasoning good steaks all that is required is a dusting of salt and pepper.
+For lesser quality meats we like to use a seasoned meat tenderizer to add a little flavor and tenderness.

 Some people (I am not one of them) will tell you to brush a light coat of cooking oil onto the steak before grilling.
 Don’t do it.

 Pre-heat your grill to get it as hot as possible and sear those suckers.
 It should only take about a minute or two to achieve good grill marks.
-Rotate your steaks a quarter turn to and move to an unused part of the grates for another minute to achieve cross-hatch grill marks.
+Rotate your steaks a quarter turn to and move to an unused part of the grates.
+Leave it there for another minute or two to achieve cross-hatch grill marks.

 Flip and repeat.
-I suggest you close the grill hood each time to retain as much heat as possible during this process.
-Any cut with good marbling (fat content) throughout needs to be watched closely foe flare-ups.
+Close the grill hood each time to retain as much heat as possible during this process.
+Any cut with good marbling (fat content) throughout needs to be watched closely for flare-ups.

-I will begin checking the internal temperature on smaller steaks after 5 minutes of indirect heat and thicker cuts I will check after about 8 minutes.
-It is very important to use a thermometer if you want the perfect steak.
+Begin checking the internal temperature on smaller steaks after 5 minutes of indirect heat.
+For thicker cuts: check after about 8 minutes.
+It is very important to use a thermometer if you want to grill the perfect steak.
 My experience it that the temperature will begin to rise rapidly once the internal temperature gets above 105 degrees.

 Remove your steaks from the grill 5 to 8 degrees short of them reaching your ideal temperature.
-A rare steak is between 120 and 130 degrees, medium-rare is 130 to 140 and medium is 140 to 150 degrees.
-If you like your steak well done you most likely are not interested reading this.
+Rare steak is between 120 and 130 degrees, medium-rare is 130 to 140 and medium is 140 to 150 degrees.
+Like your steak well done?
+You are most likely are not interested reading this.

-After you remove the steaks from the grill tent (place foil on top but allow both ends to be open so that air can get in) with tin foil.
-If you are going to add a pat of herb-seasoned butter do so before you tent.
+Once you remove the steaks from the grill tent (place foil on top but allow both ends to be open so that air can get in) with tin foil.
+When you want to add a pat of herb-seasoned butter do so before you tent.
 The butter is a matter of personal preference; I do enjoy it on Filet Mignon.